Tilting Approximate Models: Appendix A

-\subsubsection{\textbf{Efficiency}}
+\subsection{\textbf{Efficiency}}

-From the set of first order conditions, $G_{N}(\hat{\vartheta},\hat{\varphi})=0$, using the mean value theorem, Using \cref{muder} we next investigate the exact form of the non random limits of both the Jacobian term and the variance covariance matrix of the moment conditions.
-Under correct specification, by the WLLN, averages converge pointwise to a constant.
+From the first order conditions, $G_{N}(\hat{\vartheta},\hat{\varphi})=0$, using the mean value theorem, Using \cref{muder} I next investigate the exact form of the non random limits of both the Jacobian term and the variance covariance matrix of the moment conditions.
+By the WLLN, averages converge pointwise to a constant.
 Furthermore, given that all of these quantities are functions of $m(x,z)$, $M(x,z)$ using measure $F$ or $P$, we can obtain dominating functions by taking the supremum over $\Psi$.
 Then, By assumption $\mathbf{BD1-a}$ they are bounded.
 Uniform convergence follows.